 The purpose of the MI CRCCP is to implement evidence-based interventions (EBIs) to increase and improve the quality of Colorectal Cancer screening and follow-up testing in health systems and primary care clinics serving populations who are medically underserved.

-Strategies/activities of the MI CRCCP include:- Establish partnerships with health systems/primary care clinics to support implementation of EBIs at the clinic level
+Strategies/activities of the MI CRCCP include:- Establish partnerships with health systems/primary care clinics to support implementation of EBIs at the clinic level;

-- Conduct thorough assessments of clinic readiness prior to implementation of EBIs to address gaps, barriers and needed improvements
+- Conduct thorough assessments of clinic readiness prior to implementation of EBIs to address gaps, barriers and needed improvements;

-- MDHHS, American Cancer Society, and MPHI Health Informaticist provide ongoing technical assistance to clinics
+- MDHHS, American Cancer Society, and MPHI Health Informaticist provide ongoing technical assistance to clinics;

-- Data quality and program evaluation by MDHHS
+- Data quality and program evaluation by MDHHS.

-Program Success Stories are an important way to share about the work community partners are doing in Michigan.
-The following Success Stories describe activities community partners implemented to increase colorectal cancer screening rates among patients in their clinics.
+Program Success Stories are an important way to share information about the work community partners are doing in Michigan.
+The following Success Stories describe activities community partners have implemented to increase colorectal cancer screening rates among patients in their clinics.

 - Muskegon Family Care CRCCP Success Story Video | MDHHS